GIScience/gis-training-resource-center/content/Module_5/en_qgis_non_spatial_tools.md

 3. __Compatible data types__
     - The key fields should be of the same or compatible data type (e.g. both integer, or both text) so that QGIS can match them.
 If one is a text field and the other is numeric, matching won’t work reliably.
 4. __Uniqueness of values__
     - Ideally, the join table should have unique values in the join key (one-to-one join).
-If there are multiple matching rows (one-to-many), then you might end up with duplicates, or ambiguous matching — QGIS may either take the first match or aggregate, depending on join method.
+If there are multiple matching rows (one-to-many), then you might end up with duplicates, or ambiguous matching — QGIS may either take the first match or aggregate, depending on the join method.
     - The target layer normally does not change its number of features — the join just appends fields, not duplicating geometry (unless you convert to a permanent joined file in a different way).

 4. __What kinds of operations can you perform using table functions (add field, delete field, calculate field)?__